 Category

-The New York State Department of Financial Services (DFS) views itself as the leading cryptocurrency state regulator in the country.
+The New York State Department of Financial Services (DFS), the state’s top financial regulator, views itself as the leading cryptocurrency state regulator in the country.
 Its regulatory scheme began with its introduction of the BitLicense, a set of regulations that prohibited companies from engaging in “virtual currency business activity” in New York, or with New York residents, without a license.
 Very few were actually applied for, and fewer still issued.
-Much has been written about how this regulatory environment has stymied…
+Much has been written about how…